 - to become confident, resourceful, enquiring and independent learners;

-- to develop their self-esteem and help them build positive relationships withother people to enable them to work collaboratively;
+- to develop their self-esteem and help them build positive relationships with other people;

 - to learn in a safe environment where mistakes can be made and learnt from.